harta55/EnTAP/docs/source/basic_usage.rst

 A specific run flag (**runP/runN**) must be used:

-* runP: Indicates protein input transcripts. **Note:** Selection of this option will skip the frame selection portion of the pipeline.
+* runP: Indicates protein input transcripts.
+Selection of this option will skip the frame selection portion of the pipeline.
 * runN: Indicates nucleotide input transcripts.
 Selection of this option will cause frame selection to be ran.